Front Controller Design pattern tutorials with examples in Java

 }

-FrontController.java contains central place logic for calling handler An optional logic to add filters to the request and logic for authorization and authentication.
+FrontController.java contains the central logic for calling the handler, optional logic to add filters to the request, and logic for authorization and authentication.
+The main method demonstrates sending requests from both mobile and desktop.

 public class FrontController {